This article was originally published in the October issue of The Australian Women’s Weekly in 2017.

 Why could this be happening?

-Conventional wisdom holds that the only reasons men ever turn down sex is if their "plumbing" isn't working, their partners have let themselves go, or if they are having an affair.
+Conventional wisdom holds that the only reasons men ever turn down sex is if their “plumbing” isn’t working, they are no longer attracted to their partner, or if they are having an affair.

 Yet therapists say that a man’s sex drive can fluctuate for the same reasons a woman’s can: emotional disconnection, underlying resentment, unresolved relationship problems, stress, depression, sexual tedium, a heavy workload, exhaustion, or a sense that their partner is too critical of them.